 5. Micromanagement (but don’t do it like Elon!)

 One aspect of Elon Musk’s leadership style that’s most often criticized is his extreme micromanagement style.
-Elon Musk has often been advised to hire a COO rather than trying to get everything done all by himself.
+Elon Musk has often been advised to hire a COO rather than try to get everything done all by himself.

 One of his former employees is quoted to have said, “Elon fires some engineer that made some irrelevant, bad decision, and Elon sleeps on the factory floor until the problem is fixed, or whatever.“

 The problem with micromanagement is that it can be either good or bad.

 According to Professor Roshni Raveendran of UVA Darden, rather than being a leadership style, micromanagement is merely a label we give to actions that tend toward controlling minute details within a team in inappropriate situations.

 It’s a dynamic phenomenon that’s more dependent on the person showing the actions and the other person’s reaction.